type-ruby/type-ruby.github.io/docs/learn/everyday-types/type-narrowing.md

       return "#{name} must be positive" if value < 0 return "#{name} is too large" if value > 1000 end
-    # value is Bool here (if it wasn't String or Integer)
+    # value is Boolean here (if it wasn't String or Integer)

     # No errors
     nil